getify/You-Dont-Know-JS/scope & closures/ch2.md

 In other words, in the pessimistic sense, most of those optimizations it *would* make are pointless if `eval(..)` or `with` are present, so it simply doesn't perform the optimizations *at all*.

 Your code will almost certainly tend to run slower simply by the fact that you include an `eval(..)` or `with` anywhere in the code.
-No matter how smart the *Engine* may be about trying to limit the side-effects of these pessmistic assumptions, **there's no getting around the fact that without the optimizations, code runs slower.**
+No matter how smart the *Engine* may be about trying to limit the side-effects of these pessimistic assumptions, **there's no getting around the fact that without the optimizations, code runs slower.**

 ## Review (TL;DR)